vegaprotocol/documentation/docs/concepts/vega-chain.md

 The impact of having slower cores than recommended (or older cores that have a reduced IPC rate compared to modern Zen3 cores) is that the maximum throughput will be reduced due to the bottlenecks being single threaded.

 ### How candidate validators are ranked
-At the end of each epoch, the Vega network will calculate validator score.
+At the end of each epoch, the Vega network will calculate the validator score.
 The consensus validators during that epoch will have their validator scores scaled by (1 + <NetworkParameter frontMatter={frontMatter} param="network.validators.incumbentBonus" hideName={true} />).
 This number combines self-stake and nominated stake with the performance score (which measures basic node performance).

 Vega sorts all current consensus validators from the highest performance score to the lowest.
 All of those who submit a transaction expressing intent to be a validator are then sorted by their validator score, highest to lowest.